stonepros/stone/doc/stoneadm/index.rst

 .. _cephadm:

 =======
-Cephadm
+Stoneadm
 =======

-``cephadm`` deploys and manages a Ceph cluster.
+``cephadm`` deploys and manages a Stone cluster.
 It does this by connecting the manager daemon to hosts via SSH.
-The manager daemon is able to add, remove, and update Ceph containers. ``cephadm`` does not rely on external configuration tools such as Ansible, Rook, and Salt.
+The manager daemon is able to add, remove, and update Stone containers. ``cephadm`` does not rely on external configuration tools such as Ansible, Rook, and Salt.

-``cephadm`` manages the full lifecycle of a Ceph cluster.
-This lifecycle starts with the bootstrapping process, when ``cephadm`` creates a tiny Ceph cluster on a single node.
-This cluster consists of one monitor and one manager. ``cephadm`` then uses the orchestration interface ("day 2" commands) to expand the cluster, adding all hosts and provisioning all Ceph daemons and services.
-Management of this lifecycle can be performed either via the Ceph command-line interface (CLI) or via the dashboard (GUI).
+``cephadm`` manages the full lifecycle of a Stone cluster.
+This lifecycle starts with the bootstrapping process, when ``cephadm`` creates a tiny Stone cluster on a single node.
+This cluster consists of one monitor and one manager. ``cephadm`` then uses the orchestration interface ("day 2" commands) to expand the cluster, adding all hosts and provisioning all Stone daemons and services.
+Management of this lifecycle can be performed either via the Stone command-line interface (CLI) or via the dashboard (GUI).

-``cephadm`` is new in Ceph release v15.2.0 (Octopus) and does not support older versions of Ceph.
+``cephadm`` is new in Stone release v15.2.0 (Octopus) and does not support older versions of Stone.

 .. toctree::
     :maxdepth: 2